Car Insurance for Disabled Drivers and Passengers

 What to know about auto insurance discrimination laws

-Beyond disability discrimination, there are several state protections you should be aware of.
-Several states have passed legislation that prevents insurers from using your credit score to determine car insurance quotes.
+- Several states have passed legislation that prevents insurance companies from using your credit score to determine car insurance quotes.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.